Data Breaches in Healthcare Security Systems: Effectiveness of the Current Approaches to Detect Malware

 \section{Effectiveness of the Current Approaches to Detect Malware}

-Most healthcare organizations depend on the discovery and the detection of malware.
+Most healthcare organizations depend on the discovery and detection of malware.
 However, detection-based approaches cannot detect all kinds of malware, like the zero-day malware or the malware hidden inside an encrypted file.
 Delay in discovering such malware leads to massive data breaches and cyberattacks like the WannaCry attack~\cite{mohurle2017brief}.
 In recent studies, the research reveals that hackers use a separate encryption method to bypass the detection.
 So, once the detection fails, they have access to the web browsers of that particular organization.
 These web browsers are easy to access.
 That is why the hackers use these browsers like Edge, Firefox, Chrome as a backdoor.
 Even though healthcare organizations are using Multi-Factor Authentication (MFA)~\cite{ometov2018multi} to ensure that only authorized people can have access, the data can still be hacked because the malware has already infected the organization’s system through the web browser.
 MFA cannot protect healthcare organizations from a data breach when the breaches are caused because of insider errors~\cite{das2020mfa,ometov2018multi}.
 Most of these threats are out of sight because they are hidden in the storage services such as Google Drive, Cloud, and Dropbox.
-Due to that, SSL-based threats have been increased by 260\% in the year 2020, and almost two billion threats were declared against the healthcare industry.
+Due to that, SSL-based threats increased by 260\% in 2020, and almost two billion threats were declared against the healthcare industry.

-There are ways to detect the malware or any kind of intrusion, like the intrusion detection system (IDS) and the intrusion prevention systems (IPS). \begin{itemize} \item \textbf{Intrusion Detection System:} The IDS provides security at the office network perimeters.
+There are two major methodologies to detect malware or any intrusion: \begin{itemize} \item \textbf{Intrusion Detection System:} The IDS provides security at the office network perimeters.
 A firewall provides integrated, inline security services and lock-tight security and control for each protocol traversing the office router~\cite{wack2002guidelines}.
-It is recommended that IDS run on all office perimeter interfaces, but tuning may be required to prevent oversubscribing IDS monitoring capabilities.
+IDS is recommended to run on all office perimeter interfaces, but tuning may be required to prevent oversubscribing IDS monitoring capabilities.

-\item \textbf{Intrusion Prevention System:} The IPS acts as an inline intrusion detection sensor,watching packets and sessions as they flow through the router, then scanning each packet to match any of the IPS signatures.
+\item \textbf{Intrusion Prevention System:} The IPS acts as an inline intrusion detection sensor, watching packets and sessions flow through the router, then scanning each packet to match any IPS signatures.
 When it detects suspicious activity, it responds before network security can be compromised and then logs the event. \end{itemize}